Graduate Student and Post Doctoral Alumni

 PhD Dissertation (2019): Apex scavengers in a changing world: historical demography and future conservation of Andean condors

-Currently a Post doctoral Fellow at CONICET in Argentina
+Currently a Postdoc at CONICET in Argentina

 Marie Marten